raphaeltaurai/housingAnalytics/README.md

 {A housing market analytics application. }

-{Analyzes housing market data to identify price trends, housing demand, and regional variations.}
+{Analyzes housing market data to identify price trends, housing demand, and regional variations, for school}

 {I am working on a housing app and the application will rely heavily on the results from the analytics yielded from this application's api.}